 If you would like help making a visa application for your baby, please make an appointment with an International Student adviser.

-Anyone wishing to enter the UK for more than 6 months is required to apply under PBS for a dependant visa (ensuring that they meet all of the criteria set out above).
+Anyone wishing to enter the UK for more than 6 months is required to apply under for a Student dependant visa (ensuring that they meet all of the criteria set out above).

-It is possible to switch to the 'Tier 4 Dependant' category if
+It is possible to switch to the 'Student Dependant' category if

 - you are currently in the UK under another dependant category under the Points Based System OR your current leave is 'Student Dependant' under the old rules OR

 - your current leave is not any of the following: